DEV SITE .48

 Some Naturalists focus on animals rather than plants, and may enjoy working with, training, caring for, or simply herding them.
 Other Naturalists will prefer working with the end result of nature's produce - the food produced from plants and animals.
 Naturalists like solving problems with solutions that show some sensitivity to the environmental impact of what they do.
 They like to see practical results and prefer action to talking and discussing.

-Entry - Wind Turbine Maintenance Technician
+Entry / Progression - Wind Turbine Maintenance Technician

-There are many pathways to develop skills, experience, and qualifications in the expanding eco career of Wind energy Technician.
+There are many pathways to develop skills, experience, and qualifications in the expanding Eco career of Wind energy Technician.

-Entry
+Entry Requirements:

 • Recognised electrical or mechanical trade qualification with a number of years’ experience or Honours Degree in electrical, automotive or mechanical engineering